erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 Above all else, I recommend helping students discover and explore their interests, so they can then compete effectively for jobs aligned with those interests.
 Hopefully, each student will find a career in which she loves going to work, and derives real, personal value from her contribution.

-To perform well in an interview and in the workplace, we have to demonstrate passion for the role.
-A dispassionate applicant may possess exceptional technical skill and be passed over for someone with less experience, but a strong sense for the product and a motivation to learn.
+To perform well in an interview and in the workplace, we all have to demonstrate passion for the role.
+A dispassionate applicant may possess exceptional technical skill, and yet be passed over for someone with less experience, but a strong sense for the product and a motivation to learn.

 I recommend asking students regularly to describe what they would like to learn about, and include the resulting feedback in an academic advisory setting.
-For example, suppose 70% of students studying mobile development would prefer to focus on the Android platform over iOS.
-If it's all the same to the academic advisory panel, we could increase the relevancy of the curiculum by accomodating and supporting this interest.

 ### Community

 By fostering interaction with a diversity of people and ideas, a school can help a student refine her career goals.
 By including employers in this interaction, a school can expose students directly, and under the best of circumstances, with employment opportunities.

-LinkedIn, Twitter, Facebook, and Github provide online tools for interacting online with other developers.
-There are also several activities in which students can participate to learn practical skills, meet like-minded people in the developer community, and meet employees from local companies.
+LinkedIn, Twitter, Facebook, and Github provide tools for interacting online with other developers.
+There are also several activities in which students can participate to learn practical skills, and meet like-minded people in the developer community and employees from local companies.
 If there are an abundance of these activities nearby, schools can encourage students to participate.
 If not, schools can host these events themselves and support students by building a developer community around the school.

 #### LinkedIn